pl3onasm/Imperative-programming/IP-Finals/2021/problem2.md

 }
 ```

-The outer loop is linear in $N$, and the inner loop runs $\log(i)$ times for each iteration of the outer loop, so that the total number of iterations is given by:
+The outer loop runs $N$ times, and the inner loop runs $\log(i)$ times for each iteration of the outer loop, so that the total number of iterations is given by:

 $$
 \begin{align*}